Icyfighting/Icyfighting.github.io/_posts/2018-12-20-erlang-data-type.markdown

 **Example**

-Using "|", we can realize how to find the length of a list. <br/>
+We can realize how to find the length of a list. <br/>

 ```
 -module(tut4).